Lower back pain is the bane of athletes everywhere.

 Finally, make sure you aren’t committing any major gym no-nos like skipping your warm up or throwing the weights around with poor form, too.

-Improving your upper body mobility probably isn’t going to directly reduce your lower back pain
+Improving your lower body mobility probably isn’t going to directly reduce your lower back pain

 It can help, though, if a lack of mobility is keeping you from performing exercises properly.